Congratulations to our new Purdy Memorial Champion Cameron McGowan and other prizewinners

 ACF and FIDE rated

 Nine rounds.
-Tuesdays from 23 August to 18 October (1 November is a spare session for venue availability issues).
+Tuesdays from 29 August to 14 November (14 November is a spare session for venue availability issues, or the Purdy Blitz)

 Location: Norths (formerly North Sydney Leagues Club), cnr Abbott & Palmer Streets, Cammeray.

-Format: 9 round Swiss (Dutch) tournament, with pairings generated by Vega.
-Should the final field be large and with a wide spread of ratings, the Organisers will consider using accelerated pairings for the early rounds.
+Format:: 9 round Swiss (Dutch) tournament, with pairings generated by Vega.
 Norths Chess Club has at times experienced venue booking conflicts at short notice which have necessitated changes to tournament arrangements.
 The organisers reserve the right to reduce the number of rounds in the event of the venue becoming unavailable.

 Time control: All moves in 90 minutes + an increment of 30 seconds per move from move 1.